-The Company has an investment portfolio consisting of bonds (corporate and government), an equity participation, property, subsidiary undertakings and loans from affiliates.
+The Company has an investment portfolio consisting of bonds (corporate and government), an equity participation, property and loans from affiliates.

 The management of the bond portfolio and the equity participation is outsourced to another company within the AmTrust Group which has a dedicated team of investment managers.
-A set of investment management guidelines has been drawn up, adherence to which is monitored by the Investment and Capital Management Committee and the Board.
+The investment managers follow investment management guidelines set by the Company, adherence to which is monitored by the Investment and Capital Management Committee and the Board.